Secure Programming is a Level 11 course given in Semester 2. See the Course Catalogue Entry for syllabus and assessment information.

 The course lecturer is David Aspinall.
 You can reach him at

-The course is aimed at 4th/5th year undergraduates and MSc students.
-It is designed to build on previous knowledge in Computer Security, such as our Computer Security course.
+The course is aimed at MSc students and 4th/5th year undergraduates.
+It is designed to build on a first course in Computer Security, such as our Computer Security course.

 Lecture slides and other materials appear here as the course goes along.
 There is no fixed text book.
 Reading recommendations will be given in lectures and slides.
 See the links in the first lecture for some starting points.

-The labs are an essential part of the delivery of the course.
+The labs are an essential part of the delivery of the course and supported by a team of hands-on demonstrators.
 If you have a lecture clash, you should come to as much of the lab as you can.
+You may undertake (or complete) labs in your own time but you will not have access to the lab demonstrators.

-Lab checkpoint notes will be accepted until 4pm on the following Monday after the lab, feedback will be available at the next lab and solutions will be posted online and discussed briefly.
+Lab checkpoint notes will be accepted until 4pm on the following Monday after the lab, feedback will be available at the next lab and solutions will be posted online.

 Some guidance about the examination is available here.